devLayerX/intercessor/readme.txt

 3. The screenshot description corresponds to screenshot-3.(png|jpg|jpeg|gif).

 == Changelog ==
-= 0.2 =
+= 1.0.0 =
-* A change since the previous version.
-* Another change.
+* First release.

-= 0.1 =
+= 1.1.0 =
-* Initial release.
+* First upgrade

 == Upgrade Notice ==
-= 0.2 =
+= 1.1.0 =
-Upgrade notices describe the reason a user should upgrade
+Upgraded prayed counts to a new database to allow for effective management of cron Email to requesters to inform them of their prayed counts.
+Deletes prayed counts from prayer meta database.
+Updated Email tab on plugin settings page to allow for email templates.

 = 0.1 =
-This version fixes a security related bug.
-Upgrade immediately.
+This version fixes usability issues with the plugin, upgrade immediately.